 The areas of the County that do not fall within municipal boundaries comprise the unincorporated area of Miami-Dade.
 With a population exceeding one million people, the unincorporated area, if declared a city, would form the largest city in Florida and one of the largest in the nation.

-The total County population was 2,379,818 in 2005.
+The estimated County population was 2,712,945 in 2016.
 The area has a fascinating history and discoveries have found ceremonial artifacts dating back 2,000 years near the Miami River.
 To learn more about Miami-Dade County, take a look at some of our statistics.

 You are now leaving the official website of Miami-Dade County government.
 Please be aware that when you exit this site, you are no longer protected by our privacy or security policies.
 Miami-Dade County is not responsible for the content provided on linked sites.
 The provision of links to these external sites does not constitute an endorsement.